lancegosu/SpotOn/README.md

     python manage.py runserver
     ```

-2. Open your web browser and go to your local server (usually http://127.0.0.1:5000) to access SpotOn.
+2. Open your web browser and go to [http://localhost:8000/](http://localhost:8000/) to access SpotOn.

 3. Use the search form to search for places and view search results.